How To Transfer a Car Title in Pennsylvania

 A tax status application may apply, but the seller will have to remove the registration plate and transfer to another vehicle or return to the Pennsylvania Department of Transport, depending on the circumstances surrounding its transfer.

-On the buyer's side, they will have to provide a means of identification.
-This can include but is not limited to a valid Pennsylvania driver’s license, photo ID card, etc. It is important to mention that car title transfer in PA is limited to only Pennsylvania residents.
+• Provide a means of identification.
+This can include but is not limited to a valid Pennsylvania driver’s license, photo ID card, etc.

 An inspection might apply in certain situations, depending on the circumstances surrounding the process of transferring a car title.